2016 Alfa Indonesia DHC-4 crash

 On 31 October 2016, a modified DHC-4 Caribou transport aircraft operated by Alfa Indonesia crashed in the Papuan jungle while en route to Ilaga Airport in Ilaga, Indonesia.
 The flight was operated by Alfa Indonesia as a chartered cargo flight with four people on board.
 There were no survivors among the four crew members on board.

 Background

-Infrastructure is still a big issue in Eastern Indonesia.
-For the past few years, the Indonesian Government had only concentrated its development on the island of Java and Sumatra, causing a massive difference in the infrastructure of those on the west and those on the east.
-Gasoline and oil were far more expensive than those in Java.
-The government reigned by Joko Widodo then started to focus its infrastructure development in eastern Indonesia particularly in Papua, by adding more transportation so essential things like gasoline and oil could easily reach remote areas in Papua.
+Infrastructure is an ongoing issue in Eastern Indonesia.
+For the past few years, the Indonesian Government had concentrated its development on the island of Java and Sumatra, causing a disparity in infrastructure on the east of Indonesia.
+After Joko Widodo was elected as president, the government then started to spread infrastructure development around Eastern Indonesia.
+Under the same program, airport development and the frequency of essential flights were increased in less developed areas in Papua.

 In September 2016, to decrease the oil price in Puncak Regency, the government bought a DHC-4 Caribou to the region.